-- Applicants are permitted a maximum of three (3) attempts to achieve the minimum score within a 12-month period. - A minimum of three days is required between attempts one and two A minimum of 14 days is required between attempts two and three.
+- Applicants are permitted a maximum of three (3) attempts to achieve the minimum score within a 12-month period.
+Additional results provided within this 12-month period will not be accepted, including any attempts taken at outside facilities. - A minimum of three days is required between attempts one and two A minimum of 14 days is required between attempts two and three.